-The proposal is a major development as defined by The Town and Country Planning (Development Management Procedure) Order 2010.
+This application was presented to Northern Planning Committee on 19 March 2014 The application was referred to Northern Planning Committee as the proposal was a major development as defined by The Town and Country Planning (Development Management Procedure) Order 2010.
 Under the Council's constitution such applications are required to be considered by Committee.